wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image135](./images/media/image135.png)

 5. Switch to the terminal window where the tail command is running.
-You can see messages that the application deployment has taken place, the application simpleweb application has been started and is available at **http://rhel9.techxchange.local:9080/simpleweb/**.
+You can see messages that the application deployment has taken place, the application simpleweb application is started and is available at **http://rhel9.techxchange.local:9080/simpleweb/**.

     Be aware that Liberty defined the context root based on the name of the WAR file as **"/simpleweb"**.